Use of What-if Scenarios to Help Explain Artificial Intelligence Models for Neonatal Health: Results

-We present two counterfactual examples produced by our methods in \figref{counterfactual_demo}.
 The CEs are evaluated based on the average distance and the average sparsity in our experiments.
 The average distance is the average Euclidean distance between the normalized real example and the corresponding normalized counterfactual example pairs.
-The average sparsity is the average number of variables that need to be changed to flip the prediction from abnormal class to normal class.
+The average sparsity is the average number of variables that need to be changed to flip the prediction from the abnormal class to the normal class.
 We present a summary of this evaluation in \tblref{evaluate_counterfactuals}.
 The feature dimension of the dataset is 34.
 An average distance of 0.33 and an average sparsity of 2.50 means that with this method, on average, a CE is located 0.33 units away from a real example in the 34-dimensional hyperspace, and on average 2.5 out of the 34 attributes need to be changed for an abnormal class example to convert to a normal class example.

+\tblref{feature_changes}, highlights the top 10 features that are frequently recommended to be changed in the counterfactuals are provided.
+It can be seen that the absence of fetal heart rate acceleration (ABSENTACCELTOTAL), abnormal fetal heart ate deceleration (ABNDECELTOTAL), abnormal fetal heart rate total (ABNFHRTOTAL), and excessive uterine activity (EXUATOTAL) are the features that are most commonly recommended for improvement to avoid abnormal labor outcomes.
+This finding provides insights that the risk factors observed from ultrasound during labor are more important than the other risk factors.